Here are some boat specs from the point-of-view of Ann, a beginner.

 Emergency steering – mercifully, this is a thing.
 If your steering cables break, you twist off this nub of black plastic on the deck and drop a heavy steel bar into the hole, pass it through the bench in the aft cabin and lock it onto the rudder and voilà, you have emergency steering

-Bilge pump – if water comes into the boat (and it will, through a dozen through-holes), a little detector turns on a motor and pumps it out.
+Bilge pump – if water comes into the boat, a little detector turns on a motor and pumps it out.
 There’s also a manual bilge pump on deck near the wheel so you can steer and pump should you take on water in bad weather

 Fire prevention – lots of awareness and extinguishers are everywhere.
 Turn off the propane after every use God help me, this is how I’m going to end it for both of us I’m afraid

-Knife rules – my set of very sharp Japanese knives are wrapped in a leather case and stay in a secure cupboard.
+Knife rules – my set of very sharp Japanese knives are secured in a cupboard.
 I take one out, use it, clean and put it back in the case.
 We have a no-loose-Japanese-knife rule at anchor…and a no-Japanese-knife rule while underway

 Man-or-woman-overboard (MOB) – uhh, we’ll get this organized better but we have had some simulations of me dropping things and Ian retrieving them while at anchor (he’s got 2 for 3 – to be fair, the third item, he wasn’t even present).
 The chart plotter at the wheel has a ‘mark’ button if someone goes overboard you can mark the spot while underway, somehow hoping to come back to that spot to find them.
-And we have a MOB pole you throw overboard that floats with a flag, so you can see the location of the person when the waves are high
+And we have a MOB pole you throw overboard that floats with a flag, so you can see the location of the person when the waves are high.
+Our life jackets also have a personal AIS device.

 Medical kit – this is something that I feel comfortable with although it is unlikely we will have an emergency birth on board.
-We have a small kit for the time we’re in the Caribbean and plan on a bigger kit for crossing the Pacific and the more remote islands (I recommend Marine Medicine by Weiss for instructions such as managing ciguatera poisoning, carbon monoxide hazards, or the chapter on fish hook and speargun injuries as well as a supply list to have on board)
+I recommend Marine Medicine by Weiss for instructions such as managing ciguatera poisoning, carbon monoxide hazards, or the chapter on fish hook and speargun injuries

 Higher levels of need

-Shelter and safety are pretty much a constant focus, at least initially as we learn about the boat (or Ian learns the boat and I learn to not be a liability).
+Shelter and safety are pretty much a constant focus.
 We’ve taken small forays up Maslow’s hierarchy of need, addressing belonging, creativity and accomplishment.
-This is operationalized with the novel esim plan to text with family and friends, one DC powered freezer to make ice cubes for cocktails, one dinghy with outboard, assortment of dive gear, two spearguns (Ian’s), four different cameras (mine), one Bose portable speaker, one guitar, and stacks of books.
+This is operationalized one DC powered freezer to make ice cubes for cocktails, one dinghy with outboard, assortment of dive gear, two spearguns (Ian’s), four different cameras (mine), one Bose portable speaker, one guitar, and stacks of books.